 Single room, extra cost per week from

-The price is calculated per week, 1.445 DKK, in the price is included tuition, board and lodging in a double room.
-For day students, i.e. students who do not live at the school, the price per week is DKK 1,175.
-The first instalment is due on 1 February.
+The price is calculated per week, 1,450 DKK.
+The price includes tuition, board and lodging in a double room.
+For day students - i.e. students who do not live at the school - the price per week is DKK 1,250.
+The first installment is due February 1.

 Spring semester, 25 weeks, total

 (who is not a student at the school)

 Children (board & lodging)

 The price is calculated per week and charged monthly.